April 1, 2021

 7. University of Massachusetts

-A Masters in Healthcare Administration (MHA) is a master’s level degree for professionals looking to get into management or leadership positions in the healthcare industry.
+A Master of Healthcare Administration (MHA) is a graduate degree for professionals who want to transition into healthcare management or leadership positions.

 Prerequisites